Kevin Magee (footballer): Plymouth Argyle

 Neil Warnock signed Magee for Plymouth in September 1995 but allowed him to leave on a free transfer less than three months later, citing a lack of versatility as a factor, there being no vacancy in the Argyle side for his preferred left-wing position.

 Scarborough and return to Scotland

+After spending the remainder of the season with Scarborough, he returned to Scotland with Dundee.

+He went on to play for Livingston, and had a brief loan spell with Montrose.
+Magee was sacked by Livi after being blamed for a prank on then manager Ray Stewart.

-After spending the remainder of the season with Scarborough, he returned to Scotland with Dundee and went on to play for Livingston, Montrose (on loan, scoring five goals in 14 first team appearances), Berwick Rangers before returning to Montrose again and then ending his career in his hometown with Bathgate Thistle.
+Following his departure from Livi, he signed for Berwick Rangers before returning to Montrose again.
+He ended his career in his hometown with Bathgate Thistle.

 Personal life

-In 2012, Magee sued the police for compensation after his car was stolen and scrapped.
+In June 2000, Magee was caught attempting to smuggle almost 30,000 cigarettes into Scotland from Turkey.
+He was ordered to carry out 240 hours of community service.

 Magee was jailed in 2017 for shoplifting thousands of pounds worth of whisky from shops in St Andrews and Dalwhinnie.